liujohnson118/model3/README.md

 ## General Requirements

 This web app was built with ruby 2.3 and rails 5.1.3.
+It also requires psql for database control.

 ## Run on Local Host